 BE AWARE OF GIFTED-SPECIFIC TRAUMA AND HOW IT IS HEALED

 Gifted-specific traumas usually center around having felt extremely different from others throughout one’s life.
 Other traumas relate to feelings of intellectual, emotional or creative starvation, bullying, exploitation of gifts, schooling mismatch, and extreme pressure to perform.
 If a therapist or other helping professional is unaware of how giftedness played into these traumas, they may not recognize them as traumas at all.
 These issues are often resolved not just through cognitive reframing, but must take a gifted-specific replacement approach (filling those needs in the present with the appropriate gifted-specific social support) as well as a somatic-healing approach (resolving issues of fight, flight, freeze and fawn in response to one’s own experience of one's giftedness and the external world’s reaction to it).

 Unfortunately, there is little discussed about gifted-specific trauma in the literature, but we are working on changing that.
-InterGifted Coach & Mentor Karin Eglinton and I are currently exploring this topic in an audio series called Conversations on Gifted-Trauma - soon to be released.
-Stay tuned!
+InterGifted Coach & Mentor Karin Eglinton and I are currently exploring this topic in an audio series called Conversations on Gifted Trauma.

 DON’T DO IT ALONE